Sonalhans/face_attendance_app/README.md

 * 🖋️ **Watermark Branding**

-  * A subtle “@made by Sonal and Manpreet” watermark at the bottom.
+  * A subtle “@made by Sonal” watermark at the bottom.

 ---